Wellington High School

 Welcome to the website of New Zealand's Young Scientists' Tournament.
-Due to the covid-19 pandemic this year's tournament is unable to go ahead.
-As there is no certainty around when the level 4 restrictions will end, there is no current plan to reschedule the tournament.
+Due to the covid-19 pandemic this year's tournament was unable to go ahead.
 The 2021 NZYST will be announced in September 2020.

 Follow the links to discover what it means to compete in a Young Scientists' Tournament, experience a Science Fight and learn about the global IYNT competitions that doing well in the NZYST would enable you to become a part of.

 Students competing in New Zealand's Young Scientists' Tournament develop their skills of scientific inquiry, challenging themselves and their team-mates to investigate a range of scientific problems through experiment and research.
 Real scientific discoveries need to stand up to scrutiny.
 Discussion and debate with their peers, in front of experts, enables students to learn to communicate, defend and justify their work.

 At the 2019 NZYST, 9 teams from 6 schools (Wellington High School, Auckland Grammar School, Hutt Valley High School, St Patrick's College (Wellington), New Plymouth Girls' High School and Kristin School) competed.
 Scores before the final were: